aclairekeum/text_recognition/README.md

 ![software_architecture](images/writeup/compvision_system.jpg "software architecture of the project.")

 Our system divides up into two major parts.
 Model creation, and image processing.
 Model creation is where we collect dataset, use it to create a model and save the model.
 Image processing happens in the main function, and its steps are shown in the image below.
-With the created model and a procssed image, the program will give us a list of probabilities of how likely the processed image represents a certain number and the final output shows us the best guess over the past five frames.
+With the created model and a processed image, the program will give us a list of probabilities of how likely the processed image represents a certain number and the final output shows us the best guess over the past five frames.

+As our main goal of the project was to learn about Machine Learning rather than doing image processing, we used an online source to extract a rectangle from a raw image and unwarp the perspective.

 ![image_processing](images/writeup/image_processing.png "image processing flow")